How often do you look at or think about the soles of your shoes?

 Even the soles of non-skid socks issued in hospitals are breeding grounds for disease-causing bacteria.
 Samples analyzed from slippers indicated a spread of harmful bacteria from floor to bed linen—methicillin-resistant Staphylococcus aureus (MRSA), Clostridium difficile and multidrug-resistant Gram-negative bacteria, plus other pathogens (Rashid et al 2018).

-If you’re not going to remove your shoes when you get home—or if you just want to avoid tracking harmful germs into your office, hotel room, gym, etc.—give the soles of your shoes 1-2 sprays of PlaneAire: the potent, all-natural surface sanitizer that’s made from 100% pure certified organic essential oils and a powerful blend of organic fruit acids.
+If you’re not going to remove your shoes when you get home, give the soles of your shoes 1-2 sprays of PlaneAire—made from 100% pure certified organic essential oils and a powerful blend of organic fruit acids.

 Sharing our insight is a responsibility we take seriously as a company.
 Our team of creative and scientific professionals regularly investigates, discusses and shares the latest information, and we take pride in following the pulse of health science, and regularly consulting with esteemed medical experts from around the globe.

-We use our blog not as a gimmick or advertisement, but to share the science behind what led us to the development of PlaneAire, and the science that drives us to continue to create products we believe will make a difference in the lives of many.
+We use our website to share the science behind what led us to the development of PlaneAire, and the science that drives us to continue to create products we believe will make a difference in the lives of many.

 Pro Tip: Don’t forget to give the carpet a quick spray too—whether you’re on a plane, in a hotel room, or at home.